 Speak with a South Carolina Employment Lawyer

 Gignilliat, Savitz & Bettis LLP is a full-service South Carolina employment law firm dedicated to protecting the interests of employers.
-If you have questions about the impacts of state medical marijuana laws and would like to speak with an attorney, please call 803-799-9311 or contact us online today.
+If you have questions about the impacts of state medical marijuana laws and would like to speak with an employment lawyer, please call 803-799-9311 or contact us online today.